 Is the seller really trustworthy?

 Hopefully, we have point here that the better you understand how gemstones are created, the better position you would find yourself in; for a more ‘confident shopping’ experience.
-Besides if you are a jewelry-maker yourself, it would also be lot easier for you to explain to your customers exactly what components you’ve used in your jewelry.
+Besides if you are a jewelry-maker yourself, it would also be a lot easier for you to explain to your customers exactly what components you’ve used in your jewelry.
 So here we go.

-The source behind what we call or know as Natural Gems, is actually the nature itself, the purest of sources.
+The source behind what we call or know as Natural Gems, is actually nature itself, the purest of sources.
 There is no ‘human aid’ involved in the creation of such stones rather they are created, naturally, over a certain period of time.
-They are usually found along riverbeds or locations such as lining rocky cliffs etc. but not on the surface; one would always has to struggle to dig the earth quite deep, to find a piece or two.
+They are usually found along riverbeds or locations such as lining rocky cliffs etc. but not on the surface; one would always have to struggle to dig the earth quite deep, to find a piece or two.

-When processed i.e. cut in various shapes and designs and polished, these stones get an entirely different, pleasant, charming and of course precious look.
+When processed i.e. cut in various shapes and designs and polished, these stones get an entirely different, pleasant, charming, and of course precious look.

-Created in any manmade facility such as a laboratory or a factory, synthetic gems possess numerous physical properties or characteristics that make them different from all their counterparts such as the visual or chemical/physical properties etc. However, they’re not natural gems though all the natural conditions or elements are applied while creating a synthetic version/replica; nature takes several years to produce a masterpiece; the scientists can prepare one in few days!
+Created in any manmade facility such as a laboratory or a factory, synthetic gems possess numerous physical properties or characteristics that make them different from all their counterparts such as the visual or chemical/physical properties, etc. However, they’re not natural gems though all the natural conditions or elements are applied while creating a synthetic version/replica; nature takes several years to produce a masterpiece; the scientists can prepare one in few days!

-After having come to know that the Natural Gemstones, by all means are ‘most in demand’ it must be relatively easier for our readers to think more like a gemologist now, whenever there comes an opportunity of shopping for gemstones or any other type of jewelry.
+After having come to know that the Natural Gemstones, by all means, are ‘most in-demand’ it must be relatively easier for our readers to think more like a gemologist now, whenever there comes an opportunity of shopping for gemstones or any other type of jewelry.